Vonnie Brenno Cameron

 From 1972-79 she worked as art director at Ogilvy & Mather advertising in Los Angeles.
 Moving to New York in 1979 she began painting full-time.
 Her “public portraits” portrayed people in contemporary settings, capturing moments in time.
-Her oil paintings were featured in one-woman shows at PS Galleries in Ogunquit, Maine and Dallas, Texas; Hobe Sound Gallery, Hobe Sound, Florida Capricorn Gallery, Bethesda Maryland, and Enthios Galleries, Santa Fe, New Mexico and Palm Springs, California.
-Her work has appeared in Texas Art Review and American Artists.
+Her oil paintings were featured in one-woman shows at PS Galleries in Ogunquit, Maine and Dallas, Texas; Hobe Sound Gallery, Hobe Sound, Florida Capricorn Gallery, Bethesda Maryland, and Enthios Galleries, Santa Fe, New Mexico and Palm Springs, CA and Dassin Gallery in Los Angeles, CA. Her work has appeared in Texas Art Review and American Artists.

 After the birth of her children, Vonnie returned to Advertising as a Creative Director in Los Angeles from 1990-2016.
-Now back in her studio painting full time, Vonnie and her husband, Gene, live in Pacific Palisades.
+Back in her studio painting full time, Vonnie and her husband, Gene, live in Pacific Palisades.